joel-nylund/ConwayPygame/README.md

 The clicking is still very janky.
 There is also currently no option to turn off a cell in the customize window.

+as of 19/05/2022: toggling cells in custom mode significantly improved, can also now toggle living cells to make them dead.